codahale/veil-go/README.md

    are returned.

 As a single-pass version of NIST SP 800-56A's `C(2e, 2s)` key agreement scheme, this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
-X25519 mutability issues are mitigated by the inclusion of both the ephemeral public key and the recipient's in the HKDF inputs.
-Deriving both the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the usage of ChaCha20 vs XChaCha20, and results in a shorter ciphertext.
+X25519 mutability issues are mitigated by the inclusion of both the ephemeral public key and the recipient's public key in the HKDF inputs.
+Deriving both the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the usage of ChaCha20 vs XChaCha20, and results in a shorter ciphertext by eliding the nonce.
 Finally, encoding the ephemeral public key with Elligator2 ensures the final bytestring is indistinguishable from random noise.

 ### Messages